AnilKumarTeegala/AnilKumarTeegala.github.io/oops.md

 ## Class
 Class is a collection of attributes and methods

-#### Attributes
-Attributes are variables of a class that are shared between all of its instances

-Types of Attributes
-1. **Instance Attributes**:
-They are owned by the specific instances of a class.
-This means for two different instances the instance attributes are usually different
-2. **Class variable or Static Variable**:
-Class attributes are attributes which are owned by the class itself.
-They will be shared by all the instances of the class.
-Therefore they have the same value for every instance.
-We define class attributes outside of all the methods, usually they are placed at the top, right below the class header.

-#### Methods
-Methods are functions defined inside the body of a class.
-They are used to define the behaviors of an object

 syntax:
 ```python
 class student:
   attributes
   methods
 ```
+#### Attributes
+Attributes are variables of a class that are shared between all of its instances

+#### Methods
+Methods are functions defined inside the body of a class.
+They are used to define the behaviors of an object

 ## Objects
 An object is an instance of a class.
 When class is defined, only the description for the object is defined.
 Therefore, no memory or storage is allocated.